babylonlabs-io/rollup-bsn-contracts/SPEC.md

 3. **Public Randomness Commitment Retrieval**: Find the public randomness commitment that covers the target height:
    - Query public randomness commitment state to find commitment where `start_height <= height <= start_height + num_pub_rand - 1`
+   - **BTC Timestamping Validation**: Ensure the commitment is timestamped by BTC by verifying that the commitment's epoch is less than or equal to the last finalized epoch
    - Use the commitment for subsequent verification steps

 4. **Finality Signature Verification**: